sorenpeter/pixelblog/README.md

 Currently pixelblog does not offer any way to read feeds from others.
 For that you need a [twtxt client](https://yarn.social#manually) or a profile on a [yarn.social](https://yarn.social) pod like [twtxt.net](https://twtxt.net/)

+## 🚨 DISCLAIMER // WARNING

+I'm not a professional programmer, so this software might lead to data lose or making your website unsecure in unforeseen ways.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## 🛠 Installation and setup

 0. You need to have a webhosting with PHP and perferable running Apache or similar for pixelblog to work.